AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Task for the Week/README.md

 - [How to pass arguments to a ROS node](https://www.youtube.com/watch?v=acqi7tmuFS8)
 - [How to pass multiple arguments to a ROS node in launch file](https://www.codegrepper.com/code-examples/whatever/ros+launch+file+with+args)

-### Now, zip your package and submit it on the following link by 21 May 2022 EOD:
+### Now, zip your package and submit it along with a short video of the simulation (terminal should be visible throughout) using a simple screen recorder on the following link by 21 May 2022 EOD:
 [Submit Here](https://forms.gle/zhuFSgfWs4W1fBMYA)

 ## Congratulations!
 See you soon in the next week!! 🎉